BLINDED VETERANS ASSOCIATION

 Blinded Veterans Association Florida Regional Group Official Website

-February 3 FRG Meeting Columbia Restaurant in Tampa
+February 4, 2017 FRG meeting at the Columbia Restaurant in Tampa

-March10 FRG Meeting Tropical Acres Steakhouse in Ft.
-Lauderdale
+March 4 FRG Meeting Tropical Acres Steakhouse in Ft.
+Lauderdale.

 Terry King FRG President